RomainClair/DojoCashMachine/README.md

 ### Step 1

-Define a \CashMachine class in the src/CashMachine.php file.
+Define a \Wcs\CashMachine class in the src/CashMachine.php file.

 ### Step 2